agathoklisx/libved/README.md

    or just because of a tiny compilation error), compilations like these can happen (and if it was possible) sometimes 10 times in a couple of minutes, so tcc makes this possib[oll]!.
 Many Thanks guys on and for tcc development.))
+      (note: since commit d7c2ccd of 8 October-2019, unfortunatelly this not true.
+       While tcc can compile the shared library and the test application, without errors, the application segfaults, because of the call to stat().
+This was reported upstream.)
   */

   /* All the compilation options: */